ssokurenko/jekyll-lin-theme/README.md

 ## Contents At-A-Glance

-Minima has been scaffolded by the `jekyll new-theme` command and therefore has all the necessary files and directories to have a new Jekyll site up and running with zero-configuration.
+Lin has been scaffolded by the `jekyll new-theme` command and therefore has all the necessary files and directories to have a new Jekyll site up and running with zero-configuration.

 ### Layouts